 Becoming a Deacon at First Presbyterian Church:

-- Deacons and Elders will meet in the fall prior to the beginning of their term of service for 8 one-hour training sessions, held on Sunday mornings at 8 am.
+- Deacons and Elders will meet in the Fall prior to the beginning of their term of service for training sessions.
 These training sessions are led by pastors.

 - Deacons will also attend the Officers’ Retreat in the Fall prior to the beginning of their term of service.